Kizaki

 Model file fields in Inspire and declare outbound network policy for your application runtime.

-• file determines how uploaded bytes become part of your data model
+Two features that define the application boundary: file determines how uploaded bytes become part of your data model; network determines which external systems your server-side code can reach.

 File Fields